• Home

 Chuck eye steak recipe

-Remove the boneless chuck eye steaks from the refrigerator and bring them up to room temperature.
+Remove the boneless chuck eye steaks from the refrigerator and bring them up to room temperature for best results.

 raw chuck eye steaks on a plate

-Season both sides with salt and pepper.
+Season the surface of the meat on both sides with salt and pepper.
 I used coarse Celtic sea salt.
 Kosher salt work as well.

 seasoned chuck eye steaks

 Preheat oven to 400 degrees.
-Heat 1/2 stick of butter and 1Tbsp coconut oil in a cast iron pan on the stovetop as hot as you can get it!
+Heat oil and half the butter in a cast iron pan on the stovetop as hot as you can get it!

 You want it boiling lava hot.
 Make sure your kitchen exhaust is on high.
 Since I’m not lucky enough to have a kitchen exhaust that actually vents outside, I even open a kitchen window for this part.

-There will be some smoke, but I promise it’s worth it for that delectable sear that you just can’t get any other way.
+There will be some smoke, but I promise it’s worth it for that nice sear that you just can’t get any other way.

 butter in a hot skillet for chuck eye steak recipe